Motor Vehicle Owner Search Kenya-2026

 How long does it take to get the vehicle search results?

-Through MyCyber, most motor vehicle owner searches are completed within 15 to 25 minutes of receiving your payment confirmation.
+Through MyCyber, most motor vehicle owner searches are completed within 10 to 15 minutes of receiving your payment confirmation.
 The NTSA portal occasionally experiences delays, but we monitor your request and keep you updated on WhatsApp throughout.
 You receive the official CoR document to your email and a key-details summary via WhatsApp.

 Can I search for a vehicle I do not own?